Genes are Apps that can be clicked on or off.

 Examples

-When you are exposed to something in your environment which poses some threat to your well being, the autonomic nervous system sends out a “time to worry” distress call throughout the body, to get it prepared for fight or flight.
+When you are exposed to something in your environment that poses some threat to your well-being, the autonomic nervous system sends out a “time to worry” distress call throughout the body, to get it prepared for fight or flight.

 When the external threat subsides, the autonomic system calms down, worry ends and your body returns to a state of homeostasis, or its normal state.